Selected Representations Selected Publications Representative Briefs Recent Speaking Engagements

 Andy has tried numerous cases and argued appeals in various federal and state courts, and has tried administrative matters and arbitrations.
 He has taught trial advocacy for the National Institute for Trial Advocacy (NITA).
 Andy served as a federal prosecutor with an Office of Independent Counsel and in the United States Department of Justice’s Office of Professional Responsibility.

-Andy has written for a wide range of legal periodicals, including law journals at Cambridge, Columbia, Harvard, Oxford, and elsewhere; his writing has been cited by courts, scholars, and commentators.
+Andy has written for a wide range of legal periodicals, including leading law journals; his writing has been cited by courts, scholars, and commentators.
 Andy is listed in Super Lawyers in Securities and Financial Litigation and was named a 2016 “Top Rated Litigator” by The American Lawyer and Corporate Counsel Magazine.
 His peers assigned him the highest possible Martindale-Hubbell ranking, AV Preeminent.

 Andy clerked for the Honorable Max Rosenn of the United States Court of Appeals for the Third Circuit.
 Andy holds law degrees from Oxford University and University of Virginia Law School and a B.S. from the University of Virginia, all with honors.
-He is a certified public accountant and an alumnus of Price Waterhouse.
+He is a certified public accountant.

 - District of Columbia